libfuse/sshfs/sshfs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most SFTP servers return only a generic "failure" when failing to rename
-across filesystem boundaries (EXDEV).  sshfs normally converts this generic
+across filesystem boundaries (EXDEV).
+SSHFS normally converts this generic
 failure to a permission denied error (EPERM).
 If the option ``-o
 workaround=renamexdev`` is given, generic failures will be considered EXDEV
 errors which will make programs like `mv(1)` attempt to actually move the
 file after the failed rename.